Bear Lodge Multiple Use Assocation v. Babbitt and Cheyenne River Sioux Tribe

 But a group of climbing guides sued the Park Service, arguing that the efforts unconstitutionally made the Lakota religion an official state religion in Wyoming.
 Becket, along with a group of civil liberty and religious organizations, fought back with an amicus brief on behalf of the tribe.
 The Tenth Circuit Court of Appeals, dismissed the case, finding that the climbers had failed to identify a personal injury and consequently had no standing to bring the case.

-Cases like this are important to Becket, because it is admirable when governments make a conscientious effort to protect religious minorities.
+Cases like this are important because it is admirable when governments make a conscientious effort to protect religious minorities.
 Yet the same arguments used by the climbers, while seemingly absurd, are used to challenge studying religious texts in high school history or English classes, or exhibiting religious elements in local cultural festivals and displays.
 But the religious aspects in our culture and history are what make our society great.